jazzycamel/pushingbox/README.md

 # pushingbox
-A very simple Python client for the PushingBox Notification service API
+A very simple Python client for the PushingBox Notification service API.